Gary-H9/quote-editor/README.md

 When creating controllers turn off turbo functionality to make sure they work properly before doing any improvement.

-To 'turn off' Turbo functionality add the final two lines of code below to `app/javascript/application.js`
+To disable Turbo functionality add the final two lines of code below to `app/javascript/application.js`.

 ```
 // Entry point for the build script in your package.json